jenkinsci/ironmq-notifier-plugin/README.md

 The current build status is :

 **1.0.18** - tested to 2.29 version of Jenkins
-removed dependency on older dependency for testing change jenkins plugin to newer version to ensure best compatibility

 **1.0.17** - test and set to allow install on 1.651.3 version of jenkins